Lowood's Life Boat (1895)

 The lack of suitable rescue craft in the region prompted the Queensland government to donate special life boats to the communities of Goodna, Woodend and Lowood in 1895.

 Custom-built in Brisbane, Lowood's life boat is made of riveted steel with a partial keel, although flat-bottomed boats were preferred as they wouldn't snag on fences or debris in flood waters.

-It was first used when the Brisbane River flooded in January 1898 but the life boat proved difficult to handle and volunteers needed to be trained to use it.
+It was first used when the Brisbane River flooded in January 1898 but the life boat proved difficult to control and volunteers were reluctant to use it.

 This display to preserve Lowood's life boat was created in 1980 by Lowood Lions Club in memory of the district's pioneers.